Department of Electrical Engineering and Computer Science

-- This is the time to form your Candidacy Committee, which comprises 5 U.C.
+- This is the time to form your candidacy committee, which comprises five U.C.
 Academic Senate members.
 This committee must include:

-- Chair: Usually your research advisor.
-The Chair must be a faculty member of the EECS Department.
+- Chair: The chair is your Ph.D. faculty research advisor.
+The chair must hold a primary or joint appointment in the EECS Department.

-- You should submit the nomination form of your committee to The Henry Samueli School of Engineering Graduate Student Affairs Office at least two weeks before the date of the Ph.D. qualifying examination.
+- You should submit the nomination form of your committee to EECS graduate coordinator, Marisa Mendoza, at least two weeks before the date of the Ph.D. qualifying examination.

-- Non-resident students who have passed the Qualifying Examination are eligible for a 100% reduction in their non-resident tuition for 3 years.
+- Non-resident students who have passed the qualifying examination are eligible for a 100% reduction in their non-resident tuition for three years.

 Completion of Dissertation